dhananjaygr/Terraform/Production/production.md

 #### 3. Prerequisites (GCP)

-Pre-requisites for Deploying GCP Terraform Files in CloudLabs
+Prerequisites for Deploying GCP Terraform Files in CloudLabs

 - **Required .tf Files** </br>
    Make sure you have the following four Terraform files: </br>